 Finally, we need to relate the positions from the surveys to the NGC and IC objects.
 Automated scanners don't have the NGC in their software as they go over the sky or a plate, so we have to take the time to make the association of the NGC/IC number with the accurate position.

 That is what I am doing here.

 The NGC -- and to a lesser extent, the two ICs -- has been used as a source for deep sky objects since it was published.
-Most of the large, bright optical objects are there.
-So, it has been subject to extensive work since its publication to determine its accuracy.
+Most of the large, bright optical "non-stellar" objects are in these catalogues.
+So, they have been subject to extensive work since their publication to determine their accuracy.

 The unfortunate summary is "Not very accurate."
 Dreyer recognized this and published long lists of corrections as appendices to both ICs, as well as in his edition of WH's complete papers.
 Other early 20th century efforts at correcting the catalogues were made by (for example) Father Hagen at the Vatican Observatory, Karl Reinmuth at Heidelberg, and several Harvard astronomers led by Harlow Shapley.
 Other lists of corrections came from Lick and Mt.
 Wilson Observatories in California, Helwan Observatory in Egypt, and several of the European observatories.